2026 Jeep Grand Cherokee vs Ford Explorer: 3-Row SUV Showdown

 - Grand Cherokee L Limited lease: ~$579/mo on 36/10K

-The Explorer's pricing is about $4,500 lower to start, the lease is $90/month less, and Ford's current incentive programs are stronger.
-The Grand Cherokee L commands a premium — particularly at Overland and Summit trims — that buyers need to consciously choose.
+The Explorer starts about $4,500 lower, leases for $90/month less, and has the stronger incentives this month.
+The Grand Cherokee L commands a premium — especially at Overland and Summit — that you have to consciously choose.

 The verdict

-Buy the Jeep Grand Cherokee L if you'll use the off-road capability, want a genuinely premium cabin at upper trims, need the towing capacity, or the 4xe PHEV makes sense for your charging situation.
-The Overland and Summit trims in particular offer near-luxury quality at mainstream prices.
+Buy the Jeep Grand Cherokee L if you'll use the off-road capability, want a genuinely premium upper-trim cabin, need the towing, or the 4xe fits your charging life (just don't buy it for a credit that's gone).
+The Overland and Summit offer near-luxury quality at mainstream prices.

-Buy the Ford Explorer if third-row usability is a priority, daily fuel economy matters, the May lease deal is important, or you want the best infotainment setup in the segment.
-The Explorer Hybrid XLT is the volume-trim sweet spot — good content, good efficiency, strong incentive support.
+Buy the Ford Explorer if third-row usability is a priority, daily fuel economy matters, the May lease moves you, or you want the best infotainment in the segment.
+The Hybrid XLT is the volume sweet spot — good content, good efficiency, strong incentives.

-For three-row comparisons at a similar price point, see our Pilot vs Highlander and Telluride vs Palisade reviews.
+For more at this price, see my Pilot vs Highlander and Telluride vs Palisade comparisons.

 From the Buying Guide